Ben McKenzie: 2019–present: New projects, theater, and filmmaking

 Following the conclusion of Gotham in 2019, McKenzie indicated the end of one chapter in his career, turning to new efforts including writing and directing.

 On June 24, 2019, McKenzie, along with an ensemble cast, presented The Investigation: A Search for the Truth in Ten Acts, a dramatic reading of Special Counsel Robert S. Mueller III's Report on the Investigation into Russian Interference in the 2016 Presidential Election.
-McKenzie portrayed President Donald Trump's former National Security Advisor Michael Flynn, as well as Donald Trump, Jr.
+McKenzie portrayed President Donald Trump's former National Security Advisor Michael Flynn, as well as Donald Trump Jr.

 McKenzie made his Broadway debut on January 23, 2020, in the Second Stage production of Grand Horizons at the Hayes Theater.
 McKenzie starred as Ben, one of two sons struggling with their elderly parents' divorce.
 A limited-run production, the play began previews on December 23, 2019 and closed on March 1, 2020.
+The production was nominated for Best Play at the 2020 Tony Awards, among other honors.

-In February 2022, it was announced that McKenzie would star in and produce Bloat, an internationally-produced J-horror film.
-In February 2023, it was announced that he would star in the ABC medical drama pilot The Hurt Unit which centers on a hospital urgent response team.
+In February 2022, it was announced that McKenzie would star in and produce Bloat, an internationally produced J-horror film.
+In February 2023, he was announced as a star in the ABC medical drama pilot The Hurt Unit which was not picked up to series.
+His next acting project was a supporting role in the action thriller Motor City.
+The film premiered at the Venice Film Festival as part of the Venice Spotlight sidebar and then the Toronto International Film Festival in 2025.

+McKenzie began developing an original documentary on predatory cryptocurrency schemes in 2021, with production efforts following the publication of his 2023 book on the subject, Easy Money.
+This resulted in the investigative film Everyone Is Lying to You for Money, which premiered at SXSW London in June 2025.
+McKenzie wrote, directed, and plays a central role within the film, which he directed with filmmaker Giorgio Angelini.